Last modified: Jan. 9, 2023, 2:09 p.m.

 See also bladmineerders.be.

-The caterpillar forms little fleck mines.
+The caterpillar forms little fleck mines, mostly more than one on a leave.

 The eggs are deposited at the underside of the leaves.